-S No Type of Warning Task to be performed Responsibility Remarks
+S No Type of Task to be Responsibility Remarks Warning performed

 Authority to Declare Anticipated Flood Situation/Flood Disaster-

 The Disaster Management Act 2005 (section) provides for the state government to declare any area affected by flood.
 Rajasthan State Disaster Management Plan specifies Relief Commissioner as the competent authority for declaration of flood disaster/disaster.